In this guide we’ll take a look at the best wood routers for the money.

 You can use a wood router to create curved edges, such as for work surfaces and table tops, create traditional joints for building furniture, decorative work, cutting out shapes and characters, trimming wood, veneers and laminates, shaping wood, drilling holes and recessing hinges.
 This makes a wood router a great tool for DIY enthusiasts, woodworkers and crafters.
 Using a wood router enables you to create precise cuts easily and quickly and gives your work a professional finish.

 When choosing a wood router or trimmer then much will depend on what you want to use the tool for.
 The larger machines have powerful motors and cut deeper so will be ideal for major DIY tasks.
 However, for smaller DIY jobs, woodworking projects and crafts then a smaller router or trimmer will be a better choice.
 These trimmers are more compact, cheaper, lighter and can often be used single handed.
 These tools are also ideal for trimming laminates and veneers and can be used for minor DIY tasks like cutting out door hinges.

 Motor size is something to consider when choosing the best wood router for your needs.
 For large projects where you need to do a lot of cutting and make deep cuts, then look for at least 900 watts.
 However just checking the wattage is not always enough to give you a clear picture of the tool’s capabilities.
 You should also check the tools rpm.
 In addition, look for other features that will make the machine work more consistently and smoothly such as full wave speed control technology.

 A soft start and variable speed motor will also help make sure you achieve the most professional results from your wood router and avoid burning the wood.
 When cutting with smaller bits, you will use a higher speed, but when using large bits, a slower speed will be more effective and safer.

-What is the different between a plunge and fixed router?
+What is the different between a plunge router and a fixed router?